 The summit of Monte Fuji is the holy temple for Sengen-Sama.
 Besides, Fujiko sect believes that Fuji Mount is the valuable compartment of the human soul.
 But the most popular sacredness is what Japanese Buddhists believe.
 For them, Mount Fuji is sacred since it is a getaway to the other world.

 In so many countries in the world, Japan is portrayed as a country with Cherry blossoms and Fuji Yama.
 People in the entire world admire Japan for the amazing mountain.
 No wonder, Mount Fuji is the most popular tourist attraction in the Japan.
 The Japanese mountain is not only beautiful but breathtaking for its symmetrical shape.
 The gorgeous scenery of Fuji Mount of the year is in the springtime.

 It will be so much unforgettable to see the mountain with its snow-covered summit.
 People have seen that picture in many calendar and magazine.
 The pink flower of cherry blossoms will make the landscape more than admirable.
 That is why Fuji Mount has a nickname Konohana-Sakuahime.
 The name means “causing the flower to vibrantly bloom.”

-Those facts about Mount Fuji are enough to attract tourists from all over the world.
+As a part of Facts about Asia, those facts about Mount Fuji are enough to attract tourists from all over the world.
 Besides the beauty of the mountain and the super advanced technology in various aspects of modernity, tourists admire the manners that Japanese show the world with pride.
 Japan deserves to have the magnificent Fuji-San.